mlanza/ai-literacy/301/06-feet-on-the-ground.md

 Most workflows aren’t like that.
 They’re not towns.
 They’re trails.
 Directed.
 Linear.
 A bead moving cup to cup.

 Some of those trails are hand-designed.
 Others are walked freely.
 What matters is that the bead advances through stages — and that each stage creates context for the next.

-That’s the pattern behind multistep features like ChatGPT’s “deep research.”
-Not a single move, but a control loop.
 That's what were talking about now.
 How the model gets traction, feet to on the ground, pushing.
 Then pushing again.
 Each push, shaped by what’s come before.

 Because real work doesn’t happen in a single turn.
 The facts don’t arrive all at once.
 The structure doesn’t spring up whole.
 It’s layered.
 Step by step.